 This final wipe down is necessary to remove any waxes or oils that may remain on the surface so that the ceramic coating will adhere properly.

 Wax isn’t the most effective way to protect your paint but it will work well for a couple months before needing to be reapplied.
 It’s fairly easy to apply and generally inexpensive.
 The big advantage wax has over sealants and ceramic coatings is shine.
 Some sealants and ceramic coatings can get pretty close though.
-A great car wax is Chemical Guys Butter Wet Wax.
+When it comes to carnauba car wax, it doesn’t get any better than P21S.

 Sealants are a great alternative to wax.
 The advantage they bring is they last much longer than wax.
 Your average sealant lasts 4 to 6 months while some can last up to a year.
 Plus they’re even easier to apply than wax typically.
 They generally don’t have that show car shine you can get from wax but they come close.
 An extremely long lasting and highly rated sealant is Wolfgang Deep Gloss Paint Sealant.